Which of the following best describes the primary structure of a ... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the primary structure of a nucleic acid?
+Which of the following best describes the primary structure of a protein?

 A